carlosrudriguez/Founded/readme.txt

    Change Log
 ---------------------------------------------------

+V. 0.1.5
+- Fixed site title to display correctly in handheld devices

 V. 0.1.4
 - Changed site title style
 - Cleaned CSS to be compliant with the WordPress CSS Coding Standards